whiteroxanne-gif/awesome-3d-drawing/README.md

 # Awesome 3D Drawing [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of 3D drawing papers and related resources.
-XR work that uses 6DoF controllers, combined with ML work that processes and renders frame-by-frame volumetric representations, is yielding results of increasing interest to mainstream animation and VFX production.
+A curated list of 3D drawing papers and related resources on using motion-tracked controllers in XR to create art and animation, combined with ML processing and rendering of frame-by-frame volumetric representations.
+These approaches are yielding results of increasing interest to mainstream animation and VFX production.

 ## Contents
 - [Papers](#papers)